Mjz86/C_colon/mcc.md

 with these goals in mind , i aim to improve this spec , to make it practical, i often start with over engineering things , then chop unnecessary additions, to make it more practical, as of right now , were in over engineering phase.

-this ABI aims to have minimal compatibility with the Itanium ABI , such that an extern "c++" statement can make most code usable in a c++ platform,
+this ABI aims to have minimal compatibility with the Itanium ABI , such that an `extern "c++" represent_cxx` statement can make most code usable in a c++ platform,

  some concepts may be excluded from such inclusions , for instance , a c++ type's declaration must be expressible in c colon and vise versa .